heyx3/Manbil/README.md

 Manbil
 ======

-A free, open-source 3D game engine in C++/OpenGL.
-Currently undergoing refactoring and [documentation](https://github.com/heyx3/ManbilDocumentation) to turn it into an educational resource for anybody who wants to learn how to write a basic game engine.
+A free, open-source 3D game framework in C++/OpenGL built for Visual Studio 2015.
+Documentation is [here](https://github.com/heyx3/ManbilDocumentation).

-Uses some libraries here and there -- tinyXML for serialization, SFML for window management and loading textures, FreeType for loading font glyphs, etc. These plugins are in the "Plugins" folder in the repo.
+Uses some libraries here and there -- tinyXML for serialization, SFML for window management and loading textures, FreeType for loading font glyphs, etc.

 ##Documentation##